keesmulder/circglmbayes/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-When run locally on windows, there was 1 NOTE:
+When run locally on windows, there were 2 NOTEs:

 File 'circglmbayes/libs/x64/circglmbayes.dll':
   Found no calls to: 'R_registerRoutines', 'R_useDynamicSymbols'